otahontas/dotfiles/README.md

 ## Installation
 - For whole Arch OS (+optionally Win 10 dual-boot) installation guide, check out [installation_guide.md](arch_install/installation_guide.md)
 - You probably don't want to install these files directly to your system, but take a look and copy what you like.
-If you however want to install these, [chezmoi](https://www.chezmoi.io/docs/how-to/#use-completely-separate-config-files-on-different-machines) can be used for installation process.
+(If you however want to install these, [chezmoi](https://www.chezmoi.io/docs/how-to/#use-completely-separate-config-files-on-different-machines) can be used.)